glitchydev-creator/easy-remote-jellyfin/README.md

 3. Perform the similar tasks on the VPS server

-4. On your primary  VPS server you will install tailscale. then compose the jellyfin in docker.
+4. On your primary  server you will install tailscale. then compose the jellyfin in docker.
 You will have to create an account which is free for tailscale.
 Once you create the tailscale account you can download and run it on your system

 5. Follow the instructions per your Linux distro to install tailscale.
 6. https://tailscale.com/kb/1174/install-debian-bookworm